anybill/documentation/api_vendor.md

 > pricePaid: 80.0<br>
 > priceModifier: 1<br>
 >
-> => an Discount of 20% is applied to this Line Item
+> => a discount of 20% is applied to this line item

 > Example 2:<br>